mriirsfbd/gettingStartedWithGithubInMR/Aishwarya Nair/readme.md

 hello
 My name is Aishwarya Nair.
-I'm good i python
+I'm good in python